ancwrd1/snx-rs/README.md

 it might not work (for example because of the corporate firewall policies).
 In this case the SSL tunnel can be used which is a subject to some limitations.

+Note: IPSec requires that IPv6 module is enabled in the kernel.

 |                                | SSL                                                                   | IPSec                                                                                                                                                                                  |
 |--------------------------------|-----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Implementation                 | User-space TCP-encapsulated tunnel via TUN device                     | Kernel-space UDP-encapsulated tunnel via native OS support                                                                                                                             |